This paper specifies the Governance module of the Cosmos SDK, which was first described in the Cosmos Whitepaper in June 2016.

 CLI

-A user can query and interact with the gov
+A user can query and interact with the gov module using the CLI.

 Query

-commands allow users to query gov
+The query commands allow users to query gov state.

 deposit

-command allows users to query a deposit for a given proposal from a given depositor.
+The deposit command allows users to query a deposit for a given proposal from a given depositor.

 Example: